zainabsaleh/DH_finalproject/README.md

-## WELCOME TO ADVANCED TOPICS IN DIGITAL HUMANITIES
+## WELCOME TO ADVANCED TOPICS IN DIGITAL HUMANITIES: THE FINAL PROJECT

 You can use the [editor on GitHub](https://github.com/zainabsaleh/DH_finalproject/edit/master/README.md) to maintain and preview the content for your website in Markdown files.